aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 }
 ```

-The `isMobile` property checks the first axiom and it alters the output, but it doesn't check the second one because once the component has been rendered there's no way the device will change once the site has loaded.
+`isMobile` property checks the first axiom as it alters the output, but bit the second one because.
+After the component has been rendered the device won't change once the site has loaded.

-So it's better to move it outside the component as a constant value.
+So it's better to treat it as a _prop_ in case a parent component holds this value or move it outside the component as a constant value.

 ```js
 import { Component } from 'react';